All Products

 Only single-threaded data reads are supported.

 • Fast.
-Data is stored in PolarStore storage space.
-Query speed is significantly faster than for cold data in OSS, but about 30% slower than the InnoDB engine.
+Data is stored in PolarStore, so queries are significantly faster than on cold data in OSS.
+However, the query speed is about 30% slower than the InnoDB engine.

-• The row-oriented table format is suitable for transactional processing (TP) queries.
-The column-oriented table format is suitable for AP queries on a column store node.
+• The row-store table format is suitable for TP queries, while the column-store table format is suitable for AP queries on a column store node.

 Transaction support